Atyrá: Neighborhoods and districts

-Most of the housing in Atyra is modern, but a few houses are left that date from the 19th century, showing the architecture and details of the typical constructions of the Colonial period, including houses with ceilings of hay and surrounded by trees and palms typical of the area.
+Most of the housing in Atyra is modern, but a few houses date from the XIX century, showing the architecture and details of the typical constructions of the Colonial period, including houses with ceilings of hay and surrounded by trees and palms typical of the area.

 The city is divided into an urban and a rural area.
 In the urban area the neighborhoods are: